 Country Specific Results

-In Ethiopia, the World Bank-funded has brought 900,000 hectares of land under sustainable management, benefitting some 2.5 million people.
-The program has contributed to better water access, less soil erosion, higher yields, diversified sources of income and improved food security ¨C resulting in more resilient livelihoods and boosting the country¡¯s human capital.
-Making the land more productive and conserving soil and water has also improved biodiversity overall.
-A series of projects will expand these results.
-The Ethiopia Resilient Landscapes and Livelihoods Projects ( and ) are improving climate resilience, land productivity and carbon storage, and increasing access to diversified livelihood activities in selected rural watersheds.
-Launched in 2020, (Program for Results) takes these efforts to even greater scale with the aim of bringing 2.5 million hectares of degraded land under sustainable land management practices and expand access to secure land titles in non-rangeland rural areas across 500 major watersheds. brought 118,882 hectares of forest under management plan and afforested more about 9 million hectares of new forest.
+The has contributed to better water access, less soil erosion, higher yields, diversified sources of income and improved food security ¨C resulting in more resilient livelihoods and boosting the country¡¯s human capital.
+A series of projects will scale these results.
+The Ethiopia Resilient Landscapes and Livelihoods Projects ( and ) are improving land productivity and carbon storage, and increasing access to diversified livelihoods.

-These projects and programs are increasingly looking at the role the private sector and sustainable production forestry could play in building resilient rural bio-economies.
+These projects and programs are increasing the role the private sector and sustainable production forestry play in building resilient rural economies.
 The Bank¡¯s engagement in Uganda and Rwanda reflects this new agenda.

 PROGREEN support is helping to expand the reach of the SLM Program to the forest and agricultural landscape of South-West Ethiopia, an under-served region that has a high potential for implementing a landscape approach while establishing and managing green corridors.